olivierlacan/keep-a-changelog/README.md

 Alright, let's get into it:

 - Dumping a diff of commit logs.
 Just don't do that, you're helping nobody.
-- Not highlighting deprecations: when people upgrade from one version to another it should be painfully clear when something will break.
+- Not emphasizing deprecations: when people upgrade from one version to another it should be painfully clear when something will break.
+- Dates in regionally-specific formats.
+Americans put the month first ("06-02-2012" for June 2nd, 2012, which makes *no* sense), while Brits use a robotic-looking "June 2 2012", yet pronounce it "June 2nd, 2012".

 There's more.
 Help me collect thos unicorn tears by [opening an issue](https://github.com/olivierlacan/keep-a-changelog/issues/new)